Cinema

 'Couture'

-- Directed and screenplay by: Alice Winocour106 minutesFrance and United States (2025)With Angelina Jolie, Anyier Anei, Ella Rumpf and Louis Garrel
+• Directed by and screenplay by: Alice Winocour106 minutesFrance and the United States (2025)Starring Angelina Jolie, Anyier Anei, Ella Rumpf and Louis Garrel

 In France, fashion, like cinema, is considered an artistic practice linked to national identity.
-Perhaps for this reason, Alice Winocour has had access to the backstage of Chanel (although the brand is not identified as such at any time) to shoot this drama that takes haute couture as the setting to interweave various female trajectories.
-The main one, that of Maxime (Angelina Jolie), an American filmmaker who, while shooting the campaign for this brand's new collection, is diagnosed with cancer.
-Her tribulations intersect, during Fashion Week, with those of the model who is to star in the campaign, the seamstress who sews the star dress, and the makeup artist who lives with all of them.
+Perhaps for this reason, Alice Winocour has had access to the backstage of Chanel (although the brand is not identified as such at any time) to shoot this drama that takes haute couture as the setting to intertwine various female trajectories.
+The main one, that of Maxime (Angelina Jolie), an American filmmaker who, while shooting the campaign for the firm's new collection, is diagnosed with cancer.
+Her tribulations intertwine, during Fashion Week, with those of the model who must star in the campaign, the seamstress who sews the star dress, and the makeup artist who lives with them all.

-Winocour does not seem as interested in portraying the internal dynamics of this sector as in the human dimension of the workers involved, with the aim of breaking the prejudice that would associate fashion and superficiality.
-The filmmaker thus underlines the importance of the drama that each of the protagonists goes through.
-Jolie's character has to confront her possible mortality; the young model moves forward after escaping from a war-torn country (and she is not the only one in this scenario); the makeup artist acts as an amateur writer to capture her testimony of the problems faced by these professionals, and the seamstress becomes the almost silent and most marginal representative of the fatigues (but also satisfactions) accumulated by fashion workers.
-Couture is more interesting when it adopts an almost observational gaze to portray fashion routines from within, than when it insists on the difficulties, especially of the protagonist, a Jolie who is too rigid in her stereotype of a courageous woman facing adversity.
+Winocour does not seem as interested in portraying the internal dynamics of this sector as the human dimension of the workers involved, with the aim of breaking the prejudice that would associate fashion and superficiality.
+The filmmaker thus underlines the importance of the drama that each of the protagonists is going through.
+Jolie's character must confront her possible mortality; the young model moves forward after escaping from a war-torn country (and she is not the only one in this scenario); the makeup artist acts as an amateur writer to capture her testimony of the problems faced by these professionals, and the seamstress becomes the almost silent and most marginal representative of the hardships (but also satisfactions) accumulated by fashion workers.
+Couture is more interesting when it adopts an almost observational gaze to portray the routines of fashion from within, than when it insists on the difficulties, especially of the protagonist, a Jolie too rigid in her stereotype of a brave woman facing adversity.
 The film ends up exhibiting a superficial depth and does not dare to delve into the complexities and tolls that haute couture exacts.